Catchers With 2,000 Hits [Learn More Here!]

 Active MLB Catchers Closest to 2,000 Career Hits

-Out of the many catchers currently playing in the major leagues, only a small number have exceeded 1,000 career hits.
+Out of the many catchers currently playing in the major leagues, only two at this time have exceeded 1,000 career hits.

-Other than Yadi (who recently retired), every active MLB catcher with 1,000 or more career hits include the following:
+Now that Yadi is no longer playing, the two active MLB catchers with 1,000 or more career hits include the following:

-Other active catchers to have less than 1,000 hits, but who may cross that threshold in the near future, include guys like:
+Other active big league catchers to have less than 1,000 hits, but who may cross that threshold in the near future, include guys like:

-Kurt Suzuki has the most career hits among active catchers.
+Salvador Perez has the most career hits among active catchers

 Thank You for Reading